I Want to Learn More About Living Kidney Donation

 Length of time the average kidney from a deceased donor lasts

 Length of time the average kidney from a living donor lasts

 How the National Kidney Registry Can Help

-The National Kidney Registry is a nonprofit organization dedicated to saving and improving the lives of people facing kidney failure by increasing the number of living donor transplants and improving the donation process.
+The National Kidney Registry is an organization dedicated to saving and improving the lives of people facing kidney failure by increasing the number of living donor transplants and improving the donation process.
 The NKR is also dedicated to supporting and protecting all donors, and making sure potential donors are fully aware of what donating a kidney entails.